dovuofficial/dovu-offset-widget/README.md

 1. Partner identifier
 2. HMAC Secret Key

 Your partner identifier allows us to notify your application when a purchase is made.
-You should combine all interactions with the DOVU marketplace with a **ref** to identify a given customer for your incoming webhook.
+You should combine all interactions with the DOVU marketplace with a **customerRef** to identify a given customer for your incoming webhook.

 ## Credit Purchase Widget